 Residency at Moving Within, Studio in the Woods embraces the practice of low impact living as part of our Mission.
-Residents are housed in tents, each one furnished for comfort with foam pad, sleeping bag, blankets, pillow, towels, lantern and outdoor chair.
+Residents are housed in tents, each one furnished for comfort with REI air mattress, sheets, blankets, pillow, towels, lantern and outdoor chair.
 Tents are cozy and warm and average 5'X 7'.
-Walk-in tents, with cots for residents requiring easy access due to physical challenges, are available upon request.
+For residents requiring easy access due to physical challenges, walk-in tents are available upon request for an extra charge.

-Outdoor showers with on-demand hot water are provided and compostable outdoor toilets.
+Residents have access to outdoor showers with on-demand hot water and compostable outdoor toilets.
 Biodegradable soap and shampoo are provided.
-Each camper will have a water jug with washcloth and washbowl in their tent to use for brushing teeth and washing face and hands.
+Each camper has a water jug with washcloth and washbowl in their tent for brushing teeth and washing face and hands.
 Hand washing stations are also located at each outhouse and outside the studio and main house.
-Use of the washer and dryer is provided and combining laundry loads is recommended for sustainability.
+The washer and dryer are available and combining laundry loads is recommended for sustainability.